 Studies have linked bullying to increased rates of behavioral health disorders.
 A study that followed children from kindergarten into adulthood found that kids bullied were more likely than their non-bullied peers to develop problems with alcohol use, antisocial personality disorder, and anxiety disorders.

-Bullying doesn’t just lead to immediate emotional distress, and the long-term effects of bullying can be just as damaging.
-Many bullied children never tell anyone about what’s going on; instead, suffering in silence, feeling hopeless as if there’s nowhere to turn.
+Bullying doesn’t just lead to immediate emotional distress, the long-term effects of bullying can be just as damaging.
+Many bullied children never tell anyone about what’s going on; instead, they suffer in silence, feeling hopeless as if there’s nowhere to turn.

 Does Bullying Cause Eating Disorders?